February 26, 2015

 - Private Support API Beta: We released Chat support in June and IAM access in November, and we are expanding communication channels again to include APIs.
-Using the APIs you can integrate support into your support applications to create cases, update correspondence, and view your Trusted Advisor report.
+Using the APIs, you can integrate support into your own support applications to create cases, update correspondence, and view your Trusted Advisor report.
 If you are a Business or Enterprise-level support subscriber and would like to participate in the Private Beta for Support APIs, please contact us by opening a Customer Service ticket in the Support Center and mention "Request for Private Support API Beta Access" in the Subject.

 Dec 14th, 2012

 Customers can now access the AWS Support Center using their IAM credentials create and manage cases, view their Trusted Advisor report, and manage Support for Health Check cases.
 We are also happy to announce two more identity related checks; MFA enabled on root account, and password policy configuration.
 For more detail on how to configure support access for your IAM users, see Accessing AWS Support.

 In addition to closing security gaps and improving system performance, the Trusted Advisor report will proactively alert customers when opportunities exist to save money.
 Savings can occur from releasing unused resources, consolidating underutilized resources, or committing to reserved resources at recommended levels.
 Customers who viewed these proactive alerts were shown $28M in total saving opportunities per month and on average, these changes have led to $2.4M in customer annualized savings per month.